Blog

 3. on the basis of which it is easy to get statistics on payments.

-In response to a request for statistics on Merchant ID you will receive all the data on payments that are "attached" to it:
+In response to a request for statistics on merchant_id you will receive all the data on payments that is "attached" to it:

-• general data (consolidated): API type (Transfer/Standard) and tariff type (fixed/percentage);
+• general data (consolidated): API type (Transfer/Standard) and fee type (fixed/percent);

 • detailed data: payment addresses, transactions (with status: "executed", "not executed", "canceled"), transfer amounts, and so on.

-So you can easily check, for example, how much money arrived in the previous month for a particular product or a group of products, whether it's used Ford cars or a set of blue stationery.
+So you can easily check, for example, how much funds have been credited in the previous month for a particular product or a group of products, whether it's a Ford car or a set of blue stationery.

 • general (for a group of products);